jborichevskiy/up-and-to-the-right/content/posts/on-journaling.md

 Exploring journaling also gave me the confidence to put more of my writing onto the internet, starting with the little garden of this site.
 But these are all icing on the cake.
 The core of the thing is regularly sitting down with permission, space, and an invitation to explore what's on my mind, and pay a little more attention to what the universe is whispering to me.

 I hope you can find as much joy in it as I have.
-If you have experiences or entries you'd like to share, please send me them at [hi@jon.bo](mailto:hi@jon.bo?subject=hello)!
+If you have experiences or entries you'd like to share, email [hi@jon.bo](mailto:hi@jon.bo?subject=hello)!